robertmaxwilliams/mastml-weekly/week-7.md

 + added support for feature selectors that require a model of function
 + Made one of the csv files not executable anymore

+### Thursday

++ Added Tam's things back in (genetic algo and grid search probably works too)
++ But we haven'st've wrapped it in a command line tool
++ `sudo rm -f /dev/null/`
++ Created 3D ANIMATED HEATMAP SCATTER PLOTS

 Mon
 Max: 9AM-8PM
 Luke: noon-8PM